Bangladesh–India border: Border ceremonies

-Benapole–Petrapole border ceremony at the India-Bangladesh border crossing site is a beating retreat flag ceremony jointly held by the military of both nations every day at 6 pm, which is open to the public as tourist attractions.
+The Benapole–Petrapole border ceremony at the India-Bangladesh border crossing site is a beating retreat flag ceremony jointly held by the military of both nations every day at 6 pm, which is open to the public as tourist attractions.
 No special permit or ticket is needed.
 India has similar border ceremonies with other nations.

 Border markets

 The India-Bangladesh border has numerous border haats or markets held one day each week.
 It is not only a market for locals and tourists for buying daily commodities but also a reunion spot for families living on both sides of the international border.